-Being baptized is a Christian's first step of obedience.
-Jesus commanded us to be baptized after we have trusted in Him as Savior.
-Being baptized is a wonderful thing.
-It is a way of saying, "I believe Jesus died, was buried, and rose again for my sin!"
-The person being baptized is happy to obey God and show everyone that he is a Christian.
-No one is ever forced to be baptized.
-It is a choice of obedience.
+Baptism is a believer's first step of obedience to God.
+God wants all believers to be baptized soon after they trust in Jesus for salvation.
+Baptism is a way of saying, "I believe Jesus died, was buried, and rose again from the dead as the acceptable payment for my sins!"
+People getting baptized are happy to obey God and show everyone that they are believers.
+They have chosen to obey God.

-- 3. As time allows, let students act out baptism with the action figures.
-Discuss the plan of salvation, as well as obedience. - 4.
-Transition to the lesson.
+- 4. As time allows, let students demonstrate baptism with the action figures.
+Make sure they are respectful.
+Don't allow them to be silly. - 5.
+Transition to the Bible study.